 About the Roy W. Dean Grant

-Now celebrating its 30th year, the Roy W. Dean Grant has awarded over $2,000,000 in cash and donated film services to independent films.
-The grant is awarded to films budgeted under $500,000 that are unique and make a contribution to society.
-It has been an important lifeline for independent filmmakers that help to get their projects started or finished.
+There are four Roy W. Dean Grants awarded each year.
+They have been an important lifeline for independent filmmakers that help to get their projects started or finished.
 Without assistance from the grant, many excellent and important films may never have been made.

-About From The Heart Productions
+About From the Heart Productions

 From The Heart Productions is a 501(c)3 non-profit dedicated to helping filmmakers get their projects funded and made.
 Besides providing funding through the grant, they offer film fiscal sponsorship to filmmakers.
 This allows donations made to films they sponsor to be tax deductible.
 From The Heart has helped independent filmmakers raise over $30 million through its fiscal sponsorship program.
 President Carole Dean is the best-selling author of The Art of Film Funding: 2nd Edition, Alternative Financing Concepts and the new online class “How to Fund Your Film”.